kedro-org/kedro/docs/source/get_started/install.md

 ## Summary

-* Kedro can be used on Windows, macOS or Linux
+* Kedro can be used on Windows, macOS or Linux.
-* Installation prerequisites include Python 3.7+, a virtual environment manager like `conda` and `git`
+* Installation prerequisites include Python 3.7+, a virtual environment manager like `conda`, and `git`.
-* You should install Kedro using `pip install kedro`
+* You should install Kedro using `pip install kedro`.

-If you encounter any problems as you install Kedro, you can ask for help on Kedro's [Slack organisation](https://slack.kedro.org) or [search the archives for a solution](https://linen-discord.kedro.org).
+If you encounter any problems as you set up Kedro, you can ask for help on Kedro's [Slack organisation](https://slack.kedro.org) or [search the archives for a solution](https://linen-discord.kedro.org).

 ## Installation prerequisites